5 Crucial Health Numbers You Should Know

 Normal is between 65 and 100mg/dl.
-But like I said earlier, who wants to be normal?
-I prefer that number to be below 90 because when it’s above 90, there’s a greater chance you will develop diabetes in the near future.
+But as mentioned, who wants to be normal?
+We prefer that number to be below 90 because when it’s above 90, there’s a greater chance you will develop diabetes in the near future.

 If you didn’t know, diabetes is a disaster for the brain; it is something we have to fix.
 As your fasting blood sugar level goes up, blood vessels become brittle and are more likely to break, thus increasing your risk for strokes, depression, and dementia.

 Normal levels are between 30 and 100ng/ml.
-I prefer my patients to have their levels between 50 and 100 because optimal vitamin D levels can help decrease inflammation, improve your mood, and even help with weight loss.
+We prefer patients to have their levels between 50 and 100 because optimal vitamin D levels can help decrease inflammation, improve your mood, and even help with weight loss.

 Ferritin is a measure of iron storage.
 Too little iron is associated with being tired and anemic, but too much, even high normal levels, is associated with stress, heart disease, and aging.
 Some scientists think women live longer than men because they lose iron through blood loss when they have menstrual cycles.